Vegan Hot Cross Swirly Buns

 Not only are these Hot Cross Swirly Buns a delicious hybrid between hot cross buns and cinnamon rolls, they’re also vegan!
 If you liked these you could try my favourite lemon sticky bun recipe.

-Heat the milk and 3 tablespoons of the margarine in the microwave in 30 second bursts until warm but not boiling (you should be able to put your little finger in without burning yourself).
+Heat the soya milk and 3 tablespoons of the vegan margarine in the microwave in 30 second bursts until warm but not boiling (you should be able to put your little finger in without burning yourself).
 Mix in the yeast and a tablespoon of the sugar and leave for 10 minutes.
 It should be frothy.

 Add the flour and knead until it comes together into a ball.
 Place in a lightly oiled bowl, cover and leave to rise for one hour.

 Roll the dough into a large sausage staring at one of the long ends.
 Slice into 1 inch sections and place on a greased baking tray.
 Leave enough room for each disk to rise a little.
-Brush the tops with the remaining butter (melted).
+Brush the tops with the remaining vegan margarine (melted).
 Preheat the oven to 170ºc and leave to rise again for 30 minutes.

 Once risen, bake for 20-25 minutes until golden all over.
 Remove from the oven and make the icing while the buns are cooling.
-Put the icing sugar in a bowl and add the milk a few drops at a time until it is a very thick consistency.
+Put the icing sugar in a bowl and add the soya milk a few drops at a time until it is a very thick consistency.

 You can use a piping bag with a round tip or just a spoon to draw crosses on top of each bun.